team-dev-docs/devdocsprod-dev-docs/docs/internal docs/Generate Documentation with AI.md

 ![](/img/customize_your_ai_generation/step_1.png)

-Click on the "Sign In" button.
+Click on the **Sign In** button.

 ![](/img/customize_your_ai_generation/step_2.png)

 ## Step 2: Select Your Org

-From the dropdown select your org
+From the dropdown select your org.

 ![create_your_first_codelab_in_your_playgrounds_repo/step_8](/img/create_your_first_codelab_in_your_playgrounds_repo/step_8.png)

 ## Step 3: Run the AI on Code File of Choice

 Select the file you wish to be documented.
-From there, open the command palette, search and select dev-docs: generate documentation or run <code>shift command d</code>
+From there, open the command palette, search and select **dev-docs: generate documentation** or run <code>shift command d</code>.
 ![](/img/generate_documentation_with_ai/step_5.png)

 ## Step 4: Review the AI Generated Documentation